-Raspberry Jam With Framboise Recipe
+Raspberry Jam with Framboise

 - 12 ounces fresh or frozen, unthawed raspberries

-- 1 (12-ounce) bottle framboise lambic
+- One (12-oz) bottle framboise lambic

 - 1/2 cup granulated sugar

 - Combine the raspberries, lambic, and sugar in a bowl.
 If using frozen raspberries, let the mixture sit at room temperature for 2 hours.
 If using fresh fruit, cover and refrigerate overnight.

 - In a high-sided, heavy pot, heat the mixture over medium-high heat until the lambic starts to boil and foam, about 4 minutes, occasionally stirring to prevent the lambic from boiling over.